top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/30-final-project-report-template.md

 2. We iterate through the "true" centers and look which determined center has the lowest value.
 This center would be assigned to the color of the "true" center.
 If a "true" center would've been assigned already we would take the determined center with the second lowest error.
 3. Now we have a list of centers which we know what colors they are.

-Using the least squares apprach we can fit with these four centers an optimal color transformation.
+Using the least squares approach we can fit with these four centers an optimal color transformation.
 The very alert fan of Duckietown will already have realized that in this whole color discussion there is one mistake: We don't have always the red stopping line in an image of the camera.
 There exist sections where you have a simple straight road without any intersections.
 Therefore you won't find any red color.
 So we need a solution for that.
 That's where color elimination comes into play.

 #### Color elimination

+_Implemented in the detectOutlier function found in the outlierEstimation file._

 The use of all four colors red, yellow, white and black can lead to wrong results.
 You just have to think of a situation where you don't find any red stopping line in the picture.
 That's why we came up with the following "color elimination" procedure:
 1. Pick three colors out of the four colors and do a least squares fit to find the color transformation.